What It's Actually Like to Float in the Dead Sea: An Interview with Rania, Dead Sea Resort Guide

 What do tourists miss about this area?

-Everyone floats and leaves.
+Most people float and leave.
 They don't explore.

 What should people bring?